 Even if you're a hobby farmer or homesteader, keeping track can make sure you meet your goals and can help you be more efficient in your work on the farm.
 Farming is more satisfying when you are making positive progress versus spinning your wheels.
 Good farm records help you see what works, what doesn't, and help you figure out why so you can make changes moving forward.

-- Managing the Farm: Although this is similar to monitoring progress, here we're referring to keeping track of things like how many animals you have, what their health is, what health issues you may have had with them, what you're feeding them and how much/how often, what vegetable varieties you have and how they perform.
-If you keep a detailed farm journal about the specifics of your farm operation -- the animals and crops, not just the finances -- you're getting a full picture of how your farm is functioning.
+Although this is similar to monitoring progress, here it refers to keeping track of things such as how many animals you have, what their health is, what health issues you may have had with them, what you're feeding them and how much/how often, what vegetable varieties you have, and how they perform.
+If you keep a detailed farm journal about the specifics of your farm operation—the animals and crops, not just the finances—you're getting a full picture of how your farm is functioning.

-Obtaining Loans and Grants: Many grants and loans for small farmers require that you have financial records to show what you have earned, what your expenses are, and so forth.
-Certainly, if you'd like to borrow money from a bank or other financial institution, they may require financial statements to prove that the farm is financially viable.
+Many grants and loans for small farmers require that you have financial records to show what you have earned, what your expenses are, and so forth.
+Certainly, if you'd like to borrow money from a bank or other financial institution, it may require financial statements to prove that the farm is financially viable.

 What Records Should You Keep?